 A beautiful presentation of a weird, sporadically exciting film that merges the tropes of the James Bond series with a startlingly expressive aesthetic.

 There’s much to admire here, from its symbolically sickly aesthetic to its clearly shot action sequences.

 The film is a lightly dramatized case file that’s structurally averse to world-building and psychological portraiture.

 It’s an intelligent, self-reflexive summer blockbuster with an eye for castigating proliferate franchise mentalities.

 As if taking a cue from its own title, the movie emphatically sets its sights on the upward trajectory of Brown’s career.

-Tom Cruise’s participation transmutes everything around him, turning the movie’s series of false starts, dead ends, and hard lessons into a working metaphor for his own career.
+Tom Cruise turns the series of false starts, dead ends, and hard lessons into a working metaphor for his own career.